 Why Do We Need Chemical Dependency Counselors?

 Chemical dependency is a common, chronic disease that can affect anyone.
 According to data provided by the Substance Abuse and Mental Health Services Administration (SAMHSA), in 2019, there were 20.4 million people aged 12 and older with a substance use disorder in the United States.
 As a result, the National Institute of Drug Abuse (NIDA) estimates that the use and misuse of tobacco, alcohol, and illicit drugs costs the nation billions of dollars in annual expenses related to crime, lost work productivity, and healthcare.
-Chemical dependency counselors can play significant roles in decreasing the number of substance use disorders and limiting the societal impact of addiction.
+A licensed chemical dependency counselor can play significant roles in decreasing the number of substance use disorders and limiting the societal impact of addiction.

 Substance abuse counselors become key figures in the lives of addicts.
 The road to recovery is often extremely difficult, but having a positive influence can make a huge difference.
 By providing careful guidance and support, their work can result in radical shifts in consciousness that empower patients to make better and more productive life decisions.
 They are often instrumental in helping addicts regain employment and reconcile with family members.